algorithmiaio/dev-center/_pages/clients/python.md

 Create the algorithm object and pass in the variable `input` into `algo.pipe()`:

-{% highlight ruby %}
+{% highlight python %}
 # Create the algorithm object using the Summarizer algorithm
 algo = client.algo('nlp/Summarizer/0.1.3')
 # Pass in input required by algorithm
-begin
+try:
 	# Get the summary result of your file's contents.
 	response = algo.pipe(input).result
-    puts response
-rescue
+	print(response)
+except:
 	# Algorithm error if the input is not correctly formatted.
-    puts algo.pipe(input).error.message
-end
+	print(algo.pipe(input).error.message)

 {% endhighlight %}

 This guide used the the first chapter of [Jack London's Burning Daylight](https://en.wikisource.org/wiki/Burning_Daylight) and the Summarizer algorithm outputs: